 When team members know that their colleagues are truly committed to a common goal, they can question one another without fearing defensiveness or backlash.
 After all, they're merely helping someone get back on track or seeking clarity about something that doesn't seem right.
-Members of your team had varying responses to this issue.
-It may be that some members regularly question others and assume that everyone does this; whereas some people may never be put on the spot.
+However, it doesn't appear that all the members of your team feel comfortable questioning one another about approaches and methods.
+It's possible that some team members fear confrontation, or perhaps expectations are not always clear, making it difficult to call someone out.
 Learning to hold each other accountable will benefit the team, allowing higher levels of respect and productivity.